materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Search through shared records' metadata

 - Click "Shared records".
-- Type "+LNO +WP9" into the search box to find all shared records whose metadata contains LNO and WP9 using the built-in search engine.
-Depending on the contents of the database, you may get zero, one, or more hits.
+- Type "+LNO +WP9" into the search box to search for all shared records whose metadata contains LNO and WP9.
+Depending on the contents of the database, the built-in search engine returns zero or more hits.
 For more advanced queries, such as searching through specific fields in the metadata (e.g., the title), read the provided search guide.

 ## Towards automated data sharing and preservation